RESEARCH

 Organizational leadership, change management, culture, and climate issues related to the inclusion and liberation of Black LGBTQIA+ individuals.

-Black Quare Epistemologies (e.g., Quare theory & Queer of Color Critique)
+Black Quare and Trans* Onto-Epistemologies (e.g., Quare theory, Queer of Color Critique, and Black Trans* Feminism)

-Qualitative methods (e.g., single and multiple case study methods, critical autoethnography, grounded theory, community-based participatory research)
+Qualitative methods (e.g., single and multiple case study methods, critical autoethnography, grounded theory, and narrative inquiry)

 Research Grant Funding: